piyush-cha/Dynamic-Calendar/README.md

    npm run build
    ```
 2. Deploy the `build/` folder to any hosting platform like Vercel or Netlify.
 ---

-## **Screenshots**
-*Add relevant screenshots if needed.*

----

 ## **License**
 This project is licensed under the **MIT License**.
 ```

-This streamlined version highlights the key details and provides a polished look for your project’s README.
-Let me know if you'd like to include any additional details!